deth2jt/packer__inst/README.md

 automationservicescatalog

-CREATE USER automationservicescatalog WITH PASSWORD 'retract';
+CREATE USER automationservicescatalog WITH PASSWORD 'TODO';
 GRANT ALL PRIVILEGES ON DATABASE "test_database" to tester;